ViacomInc/data-point/packages/data-point/README.md

 If `params.inspect` is a `function`, you may execute custom debugging code to be executed before the actual request gets made.
 The function receives the current accumulator value as its only parameter.

+If `params.requestDebug` is `true`, it will initialize the [request-debug](https://www.npmjs.com/package/request-debug) library.
+The exact behavior depends on the value of `inspect`:

+  - If `params.inspect` is a `function`, it will be used as a callback for `request-debug` events (i.e. `'request'` and `'response'`).
+After calling `inspect` with the accumulator as the only parameter, these events will be called with the signature `(accumulator, type, data, r)`, where the extra parameters are described [here](https://www.npmjs.com/package/request-debug#usage).

+  - If `params.inspect` is *not* a `function`, then `request-debug` will be initialized without a callback, and it will log data instead.

 ### Hash